fletchjp/MERG-Arduino-OpenLCB/README.md

  I now have a fork of this library which is where I am assembling the changes I am making to the library.

  There is also a working copy in the Arduino/libraries folder which is the one used when the examples are compiled.

+ ## October 2024

+ The library has now been updated to release 0.0.3 which incorporates some of my changes for the DUE.

+ It also has some other changes and my examples now need to be updated to reflect that.

  ### DUE implementation